f1z1x/discord-crash-bot/README.md

 ---

-- Written in py-cord 2.1.3, threading and grequests for quick crash
+<p> Written in py-cord 2.1.3, threading and grequests for quick crash </p>

 ### How to use